JohnoUK79/JohnoUK79/README.md

 - 👋 Hi, I’m @JohnoUK79
 - 👀 I’m interested in learning to code (hobby)
-- 🌱 I’m currently learning python and JavaScript
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on my own work
 - 📫 How to reach me on discord Dekes#1470